Hypothesis Test for Bounds on the Size of Random Defective Set: Related Results

+Let us consider the case $s_1=s$ and $s_2=s+1$ again.
 The first thought which comes to mind from Proposition~\ref{propDisj} is that in order to solve the hypothesis testing problem one may use the COMP decision rule.
 Note that this rule always accepts $H_1$ if it holds, i.e., $\Pr(H_0|H_1)=0$.
-Moreover, it is not difficult to obtain that the maximum of the error probability $\e_s(\p, \text{COMP}, X)$ in (\ref{uniError}) is attained at any vector $\p$ such that $0< p_s < 1$ and $p_k = 0$ for $\forall \, k < s$, e.g., one can take $p_s=p_{s+1}=1/2$.
-The reader may refer to Lemma~\ref{lemWorstProb} about a similar statement which is given in Section~\ref{secMainResults} and proved in Section~\ref{secProofLemWorstProb}.
+Moreover, it is not difficult to obtain that the maximum of the error probability $\e(\p, \text{COMP}, X)$ in (\ref{uniError}) is attained at any vector $\p$ such that $0< p_s < 1$ and $p_k = 0$ for $\forall \, k < s$, e.g., one can take $p_s=p_{s+1}=1/2$.
+The reader may refer to Proposition~\ref{lemWorstProb} about a similar statement which is given in Section~\ref{secMainResults} and proved in Section~\ref{secProofLemWorstProb}.
 That is why the universal error probability $\e_s(\text{COMP}, X)$ equals the probability that an $s$-subset of columns of $X$ covers an external column.
 But this probability is exactly the error probability for almost disjunctive $s$-codes~\cite{d15}.
-The most important relations between the error probability and matrix sizes are presented below. \begin{theorem}[{\cite[Theorem $2$]{d15}}] Let $X$ be $(N \times t(N))$ testing matrix and $t(N) = \Omega(2^{N / s})$ then $\e_s(\text{COMP}, X) = \Omega(1)$ as $N \to \infty$. \end{theorem} In other words, Theorem~\ref{thCapacityUpper} means that the \textit{rate} of matrix $X$ defined by
+The properties of the universal error probability $\e(\text{COMP}, X)$ obtained in~\cite{d15} are presented below as Propositions~\ref{thCapacityUpper} and~\ref{thCapacityLower}. \begin{proposition}[Follows from Theorem $2$ in~\cite{d15}] Let $\epsilon>0$ be a fixed real scalar, and $s,\, t$ be integers such that $s\le t$.
+If $X$ is an arbitrary code of size $t$ such that the universal error probability for the COMP decision rule and the testing matrix $X$ is less than $\e$, then length of the code $X$ must be $N=\Omega\left(s\ln \left(t/s\right)\right)$ as $t \to \infty$. \end{proposition} \begin{remark} In other words, Proposition~\ref{thCapacityUpper} says that to guarantee a vanishing error probability, the number of tests, accompanied with the COMP decision rule, should be linear with $\ln (t/s)$, the logarithm of the ratio between the size of the population and the number of defectives.
+It will be shown in Theorem~\ref{thUpperBound} that for the hypothesis testing problem, the optimal number of tests does not depend asymptotically on the size $t$. \end{remark} In~\cite{d15}, using the probabilistic method we established the existence result on the almost disjunctive codes.
+We interpret that results in terms of hypothesis testing. \begin{proposition}[Follows from Theorem $4$ in~\cite{d15}] \quad Given real scalar $\epsilon>0$ and fixed integer $s>0$, there exists a $(t\times N)$ testing matrix $X$ with $N= O(s \ln t)$ tests such that the COMP decision rule provides the universal error probability less than $\epsilon$. \end{proposition} \begin{remark} Given fixed integer $s>0$, by Propositions~\ref{thCapacityUpper} and~\ref{thCapacityLower}, the COMP decision rule needs $\Theta(s\ln t)$ tests to distinguish the null hypothesis $H_0$: the number of defective elements is at most $s$ from the alternative hypothesis $H_1$: the number of defective elements is at least $s+1$. \end{remark}